abir006/MultiThread-GoL/README.md

 Implementing Semaphore and PCQueue (which is independant on the Semaphore).

 ## Part2
-Implementing the game using PCQueue (which is dependant on the semaphore implementation).
+Implementing the multi-thread game using a thread pool, where each thread gets a task from the PCQueue while using semaphores for syncronizing.